 Jacky Oliver trained as a Chartered Physiotherapist and specialised in mental health.
 She undertook a service management role during the closure of the Epsom Hospital Cluster, involving commissioning new hospitals and community services.

 Dr Attard qualified as a medical doctor in 1978 and went on to train as a psychiatrist in the St. George’s Hospital Rotation, obtaining her MRCPsych in 1983.
 She specialised in the Psychiatry of Learning Disability.
 Her main clinical interest is the treatment of mental illness of people with learning disabilities and developmental disorders

-Lesley became Buddy Scheme Manager at Sunnybank in January 2017 and has taken responsibility for helping friendships flourish for people who might otherwise be lonely.
+Lesley joined Sunnybank in January 2017 as Choices Manager and has taken responsibility for helping friendships flourish for people who might otherwise be lonely.
 She is always looking for fun activities for Sunnybank friends to try.

 Caroline trained as an Accountant via the AAT route and then ACCA.
 Having worked predominantly in practice, she now runs her own accountancy practice.

 For over 10 years prior to becoming a trustee, Caroline ran The Sunnybank Trust payroll and had been involved in the end of year accounts.

 As retired printing engineer, Bill spent all his working life on newspaper printing presses and ancillary printing equipment for national newspapers.